 There is no doubt that a person’s weaker senses can be improved.
 A blind person, being deprived of sight, usually develops all the other senses to a remarkable degree.
 To learn to read Braille, for instance, his tactile sense must be developed to a remarkable degree.
 This fact is important because it shows without the help of complicated tests that every sense can be developed and improved.

-By learning to use all his senses, the learner’s ear will eventually come to the aid of his eye, and his hand to the aid of his ear, thereby opening three channels to his mind instead of only one.
+By learning to use all his senses, the learner’s ear will eventually come to the aid of his eye and his hand to his ear, thereby opening three channels to his mind instead of only one.

 Based on solid learning principles

 The first learning principle is that human learning does not take place on a single level but is a stratified process.
 This characteristic is worldwide accepted as a didactic principle.
 The way in which the school system throughout the whole world is organised is an acknowledgement of this.
 One cannot send a child to university first.
 He must start in the first class and then progress year after year to the higher levels of education.
 Unless he has mastered a sufficient amount of the learning material presented to him in one year, to form a firm enough base on which to build the knowledge of the following year, he will not make progress in the next class.